tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 3.0.0
 	Starting from this version, Curvy is using the versioning standard "Semantic Versioning 2.0.0".
 More about it here: https://semver.org/
 	In a nutshell, and given a version number MAJOR.MINOR.PATCH:
-	 -  An increase in MAJOR is done when there are non backwards-compatible changes.
+	 -  An increase in MAJOR is done when there are non backwards-compatible changes
-	 -  An increase in MINOR is done when there are backwards-compatible changes that adds new features/API member, or modifies existing ones.
+	 -  An increase in MINOR is done when there are backwards-compatible changes that adds new features/API member, or modifies existing ones
-	 -  An increase in PATCH is done when there are backwards-compatible bug fixes.
-	Whenever a number is increased, the numbers to its right are set to 0.
+	 -  An increase in PATCH is done when there are backwards-compatible bug fixes Whenever a number is increased, the numbers to its right are set to 0

 	Curvy Generator:
 		[NEW] Added a  Reorder Modules" in the Curvy Generator toolbar.
 This will automatically sort the position of modules to make the graph easily readable